paulhedlund/2018GISLIS/Exercises/widget2.md

     ```

      ![](img/ex2/widg2_pc7.png)

+14) Make sure all functions have a comma at the end of them.
+The one exception is the last function which in this case is **_ZoomCounty**.

-14) Now let’s test the display of the widget.
+15) Now let’s test the display of the widget.
 Start the test URL again at **“http://[your host name:3344]/webappviewer/?config=sample-configs/config-demo.json”**.
 Find the County Widget and test it.

      ![](img/ex2/widg2_pc8.png)

-15) Did you get this?
+16) Did you get this?
 Use the developer tools via F12 to debug the error.
 A missing comma or semicolon can cause the error.

      ![](img/ex2/widg2_pc9.png)

-16) The county list dropdown should contain a list of all Minnesota counties in alphabetical order.
+17) The county list dropdown should contain a list of all Minnesota counties in alphabetical order.

      ![](img/ex2/widg2_pc10.png)

-17) Select a county and zoom to it by clicking **Zoom to County**.
+18) Select a county and zoom to it by clicking **Zoom to County**.
 The map should zoom to the county selected and highlight it in yellow.

      ![](img/ex2/widg2_pc11.png)

-18) Try entering an invalid county name.
+19) Try entering an invalid county name.
 A trapped error message should appear.

      ![](img/ex2/widg2_pc12.png)

-19) Now let’s clean up the styling a little bit by adding the following to the **style.css** file.
+20) Now let’s clean up the styling a little bit by adding the following to the **style.css** file.
 Add the following syntax to the file.

     ```
     #filterBlock{